ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 of two *arbitrary* inputs bounded by $C$, rather than *neighbouring* inputs.

-In Part 2 we will use the tools developed above to discuss the privacy guarantee for DP-SGD, among other things.
+In [Part 2 of this post](/posts/2019-03-14-great-but-manageable-expectations.html) we will use the tools developed above to discuss the privacy guarantee for DP-SGD, among other things.

 References